openlawteam/tribute-contracts/README.md

 ## Contribute

-Laoland exists thanks to its contributors.
+MolochV3 exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License

-Laoland is released under the [MIT License](LICENSE).
+MolochV3 is released under the [MIT License](LICENSE).